doncandela/gs-git/gs-git.md

 - Open a pull request on GH.
 By default your pull request will be to merge your branch into `main` of the **original repo**, not your fork, and ideally this should start a conversation or a review as in the [example here](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project), leading eventually to your changes being accepted and merged, or rejected (PR closed without merging).

 - If the original project progresses while your PR is open, you may need to update your branch by merging in the `main` branch of the **original repo**, which will abbreviated as `upstream` (rather than `origin`, which refers to your fork).
-Unless you cloned your fork using GHDT (which does this automatically) you should to set `upstream` to point to the original repo (see "Keeping up with Upstream" in [this section](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) of the Git Book): [TODO paste example of remote -v output]
+Unless you cloned your fork using GHDT (which does this automatically) you should to set `upstream` to point to the original repo (see "Keeping up with Upstream" in [this section](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) of the Git Book):

   ```
   $ git remote add upstream <HTTP or SSH address of original repo>